 The Guardian called Trang Archipelago “the world’s best hidden beaches.”
-I don’t know if it’s hidden per se, but it’s escaped the masses of tourists that Phuket and it’s neighboring province Krabi get.
+I don’t know if it’s hidden per se, but it has escaped the masses of tourists that Phuket and it’s neighboring province Krabi get.

 My wife and I discussed back and forth which island we should visit and eventually decided to go for Koh Kradan.
 You can easily hop between several islands in one day, but we wanted to chill out in one place — and we just loved Koh Kradan!

 Approaching Koh Kradan’s main beach called Paradise Beach.

 Koh Kradan, part of the Hat Chao Mai National Park, is a small tropical island with sandy beaches and incredible turquoise waters.

 Koh Mook is close to Koh Kradan, and you can see the island from the main beach.

 Here is no village and no roads, but a few bungalow resorts with restaurants and bars are situated along the beachfront.

 There is a second beach on the other side of the island, a 10-minute walk through the forest called Sunset Beach.
 We absolutely loved this little beach that was practically empty.
 The beach is hidden in a bay surrounded by big boulders and rugged forest.

 After spending some time at Sunset Beach, we walked back to the main beach for lunch and a cold beer at Kradan Beach Resort.